-- 1.76 Viewing an arrangement in a commercially and economically realistic way can be assisted by considering the factors that the courts have referred to as listed in [1.70]. - 1.77 Some of the factors are closely connected and may overlap.
-The relevance and significance of the factors will depend on the particular facts of the arrangement entered into.
+- 1.72 Viewing an arrangement as a whole and in a commercially and economically realistic way can be assisted by considering the factors that the courts have referred to as listed in [1.63]. - 1.73 Some of the factors are closely connected and may overlap.
+The relevance and significance of the factors will depend on the particular facts of the arrangement entered into and no one factor will usually be determinative.
 A combination of factors will often be significant.